bookshelfdave/bookshelfdave/README.md

   - audio / synth stuff
     - I used to [play guitar](https://vimeo.com/259783641)

-> My Github username changed from metadave to bookshelfdave in 2021

  # Fun projects that I've worked on over the years